spinpx/afl_pin_mode/readme.md

 - Pin 2.14

 ## ISSUES
-- Though I make the tool support forkserver feature, but it is still slow.
+- Though I make the tool support forkserver feature, it is still slow.

 ## TODO
 - Test Pin 3.4 and Ubuntu 16.04/17.04